surt91/portfolio/content/aboutme.rst

     :target: /img/portrait.jpg

-My name is Hendrik Schawe and I am working as a Postdoc at the LPTM, Université de Cergy-Pontoise.
+My name is Hendrik Schawe and I am working as a postdoc at the LPTM, Université de Cergy-Pontoise.

 I am fascinated by simple models exhibiting an unexpected depth.
 For example the easily defined *traveling salesperson problem* turning out